 3. Wipe And Mop

-4. Do Not Dry Towels Inside
+4. Do Not Hang Towels Inside The Bathroom

 6. Use An Air Purifier

 While an air purifier effectively moves air, it is not a necessity as a dehumidifier.
 It cannot remove moisture collected in the bathroom.
-The filter also requires regular replacing, which adds up to the cost.
+The filter also requires regular replacement, which adds up to the cost.
 If you already have an air purifier in the room, there is no need to get an additional unit.

-7. Use A Disposable Moisture Absorber
+7. Use A Disposable Moisture Absorber (Quick Fix)

 The biggest issue with a moisture absorber is its usefulness.
 It is not as effective as a dehumidifier in removing moisture; not even close.
 The crystals will fill up quickly, and you will need to replace them promptly.
-While moisture absorber is relatively cheap (between $1-5), you will need multiple packs to see a difference, and the cost will stack up exponentially.
+While a moisture absorber is relatively cheap (between $1-5), you will need multiple packs to see a difference, and the cost will stack up exponentially.
 Consider this as a last resort.